 Our churches regularly have a “Gift Day”, inviting the community into church and to make a donation towards its general running costs and Fabric.

-How to make a donation to support our work in the community and maintaining our much loved historic buildings:
+Your support enables us to continue our work in the community and to maintain our much loved historic buildings.

 - regular standing order (S/O) by bacs into the church bank account (S/O forms can be downloaded below)

 - one off bacs payment into the church bank account (link to bank details is shown below)